Busan–Masan Uprising

-The Busan–Masan Uprising or shortly Buma Uprising against the Yushin regime, took place between 16 and 20 October 1979 in Busan and Masan (now a district of Changwon, South Korea).
-Students from Busan National University began demonstrations calling for the abolition of the Yushin regime.
+The Busan–Masan Uprising or abbreviated, the Bu-Ma Uprising, was a series of demonstrations and popular uprising against President Park Chung Hee's dictatorial Yushin regime in South Korea.
+It took place between 16 and 20 October 1979 in Busan and Masan (now a district of Changwon, South Korea).
+Students from Pusan National University began demonstrations calling for an end to Park's dictatorship, following the regimes controversial decision to expel New Democratic Party chairman Kim Young-sam from the national assembly.
 On 17 October the protests grew to include citizens and spread to Masan on 18 and 19 October.
-It also called as Busan–Masan Democratic Uprising (Korean: 부마민주항쟁; Hanja: 釜馬民主抗爭) or Busan–Masan Democratization Movement (부마민주화운동; 釜馬民主化運動).
+It is also called the Busan–Masan Democratic Uprising (Korean: 부마민주항쟁; Hanja: 釜馬民主抗爭) or Busan–Masan Democratization Movement (부마민주화운동; 釜馬民主化運動).

-President Park Chung-hee declared martial law on 18 October and referred 66 people to military court.
+Park declared martial law on 18 October and referred 66 people to military court.
 On 20 October, Park invoked the Garrison Act.
 The army was mobilized, and 59 civilians were brought to military court.
-Six days later, Park is assassinated by his own intelligence chief.
+Six days later, Park was assassinated by his own intelligence chief Kim Jae-gyu, leading to the Seoul Spring and seizure of power by general Chun Doo-hwan the following year.

 Background

 The 1978 National Assembly election was held in December and was influenced by the government.
 Nevertheless, the ruling Republican Party was defeated by the New Democratic Party.

 In August 1979, female workers of the YH Trading Company (YH무역주식회사) performed a sit in at the headquarters of the New Democratic Party.
 Because of the lockout, the ruling Republican Party expelled Kim Young-sam from the National Assembly, leading to the resignation of all opposition party members from the National Assembly.